 For more information about the City of Surrey’s Sensory Friendly Spaces, please contact Karin Pasqua at karin.pasqua@surrey.ca.

-Children, youth and young adults with autism, along with their families, explored Science World’s full range of attractions — igniting their imagination through exhibits like The Science Behind Pixar and the award-winning Ken Spencer Science Park.
+Children, youth and young adults on the spectrum, along with their families, explored Science World’s full range of attractions — igniting their imagination through exhibits like The Science Behind Pixar and the award-winning Ken Spencer Science Park.

 Jili and her son were among the CAN members who attended last week’s event.
 “This was my first opportunity to visit Science World with my son,” Jili explained.
 “It’s such a great place for him, because there are so many things for him to see.
 He loved being able to see for himself what a tornado looks like.
 And the staff are so helpful.
 We already bought a membership!”